Sujal-101/Adventure-Works-Sales-Project/README.md

 # Mountain Bikes Sales Dashboard - Power BI Project

+## 🧩 Problem Statement
+The sales team at a mountain bike company needed a centralized and interactive solution to monitor overall sales performance, identify top-selling products, analyze return rates, and understand customer segments.
+The goal was to transform raw sales data into actionable insights to support better business decisions and improve profitability.

 ## 📌 Project Overview:
 This Power BI dashboard provides a comprehensive analysis of Mountain Bikes sales performance.
 It showcases key metrics like revenue, profit margin, order volume, and return rates, along with visual breakdowns by product categories and sales trends over time.